POETSII/tinsel/README.md

 // Can receive a flit without blocking? bool HostLink::canRecv();

+// Receive a message (blocking), given size of message in bytes
+// Any bytes beyond numBytes up to the next flit boundary will be ignored void HostLink::recvMsg(void* msg, uint32_t numBytes);
 ```

 Although the `send` method allows a message consisting of multiple